oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 ### I have not yet received any response/review on an issue/pull request.
 What should I do?

-If you are running into a lack of response and this is blocking work, please feel free to ping again after a couple of days, and if you still get no response please escalate to the development workflow team (which Apurv leads) or Sean.
+If you are running into a lack of response and this is blocking work, please feel free to ping again after a couple of days, and if you still get no response please escalate to the development workflow team (led by @apb7).
 We'd be happy to look into the situation.

 ### How do I install Oppia ?